Philip Rivers' late-game comeback falls short in loss to Broncos

 Anthony Lynn became the first Chargers head coach to not win his debut since Marty Schottenheimer in 2002.
 Norv Turner and Mike McCoy both won their first games as head coach of the Chargers.

-Speaking of McCoy, now the offensive coordinator for the Broncos, the former Chargers head coach had to be smiling after this one, as Denver appeared to be in the Bolts' huddle at times.
+Speaking of McCoy, now the offensive coordinator for the Broncos, he had to be smiling after this one, as Denver appeared to be in the Bolts' huddle at times.

+However, the Chargers made things interesting late.
 Down 24-7 heading into the fourth quarter, the Chargers used back-to-back turnovers to work their way back into the game.

 Rookie Desmond King's deflection on a pass to Fowler was picked off by safety Adrian Phillips.

-The Chargers took over at Denver's 43-yard line and six plays later, Rivers found Allen for a 5-yard touchdown, cutting Denver's lead to 24-14.
+The Chargers took over at Denver's 43-yard line, and six plays later, Rivers found Allen for a 5-yard touchdown, cutting Denver's lead to 24-14.

 The Chargers then forced a second straight turnover when linebacker Korey Toomer stripped the ball from Jamaal Charles, with Hayward scooping it up and returning it 11 yards.